 Monarch Theatre has always been a place for anyone to come and share a love for the Arts.
 We believe in equality and justice for everyone—regardless of race, ethnicity, religion, sexual, or gender identity.

+Systemic racism and the resulting trauma embedded in individuals, communities, and institutions have deep transgenerational roots.
+The eradication of racist systems requires activism and reform.
+We have a long journey and unending work to do.
+We cannot be neutral or silent along the way.
 For those of us who are not BIPOC, this means using our voice and our privilege to stand with, and speak up in solidarity with, and to learn to step back and listen to BIPOC communities.
 We must work to heal our own intergenerational trauma so as not to continue to perpetuate systems of oppression.